-Co-sponsored by the American Society of Laboratory Animal Practitioners (ASLAP), our Veterinary Student Summer Fellowships Program provides veterinary students in ANY year of an AVMA-accredited veterinary school program with a unique opportunity to spend the summer learning about the cutting-edge science impacting both human and animal health.
+Our Veterinary Student Summer Fellowships Program provides veterinary students of an AVMA-accredited veterinary school program with a unique opportunity to spend the summer learning about the cutting-edge science impacting both human and animal health.

 As part of the 12-week funded fellowship, students will learn about many aspects of laboratory animal medicine, including:

 Students are expected to participate in a mentored research project, with the goal of presenting their work to the department at the conclusion of the externship.
-The project will comprise approximately 30% of the student’s effort, and may be selected based on personal interests or current clinical research efforts within the student’s chosen department.
+The project will comprise approximately 30% of the student’s effort and may be selected based on personal interests or current clinical research efforts within the Unit for Laboratory Animal Medicine (ULAM).

 Veterinary students in any year of an AVMA-accredited veterinary school program are eligible to apply.
 Although students will be expected to participate in a mentored research project as part of their fellowship, no previous research experience is required.